 Dawn Jones, M.A., director, a graduate of Duke Ellington School of the Arts, Catholic University, B.A., and Trinity University, M.A., is an acclaimed, director, producer, writer, actor, singer, and teacher.

 Early in her acting career she was noticed by a talent agent that led to her playing the character of Nadine Carver in the 1986 original motion picture Hair Spray.
-Other roles followed including A Man called Hulk, television show, commercials and modeling jobs.
+Other roles followed including A Man called Hawk, television show, commercials and modeling jobs.

 Writing and directing credits include Chocolate City Meltdown, Imani, The Lemonade Stand, I Just Want To Tell Somebody, Tread and The World Is My Oyster.
 Currently she is writing a One Woman Show Trinity a timely tale of survival.